MAIF/otoroshi/manual/src/main/paradox/deploy/clevercloud.md

 If you want to customize the configuration file, edit `./clevercloud/prod.conf` or @ref:[use env. variables](../firstrun/env.md)

-Create a new CleverCloud app based on your fork.
+Create a new Clever Cloud app based on your fork.

 @@@ div { .centered-img }
 <img src="../img/deploy-cc-0.png" />